keesing-technologies/AndroidSdk/README.md

 # Android Capture SDK (Integration Details)

-The Genuine-ID Capture SDK provides functionality to integrate ID document and facial capture functionality into your App to be verified by the Genuine-ID CLOUD (or a Genuine-ID HUB Server on premises installation).
+The Genuine-ID Capture SDK provides functionality to integrate ID document and facial capture functionality into your App to be verified by Keesing Technologies.
 The API is easy and simple to understand to limit the effort for integration and encapsulates all the complicated image processing functions for you.
-You simply need to integrate and configure only one _Activity_: GenuineIDActivity.
+As mentioned before you simply need to integrate and configure only one _Activity_: GenuineIDActivity.

 ## System Requirements